iosefa/PyForestScan/docs/contributing.md

 # Contributing to PyForestScan

 Thank you for contributing to PyForestScan!
-Your involvement helps make this project a great tool for point cloud data processing and visualization.
+Your involvement helps make this project a great tool for point cloud data processing and visualization of forest structure.

 ## Code of Conduct